-BaubleBar Sale: Take $10 off Every $50 Spent
+BaubleBar Sale: Take $10 Off Every $50 Spent

 Not your typical diamonds.
 These beaded drop earrings are the must-have mini version of BaubleBar's best-selling Laniyah Drops.

-The Starry Night Drop Earrings feature a gold star-shaped top stud with crystals and rows of bright crystal fringe.
-You will look and feel like a shooting star earrings.
+These Starry Night Drop Earrings feature a gold star-shaped top stud with crystals and rows of bright crystal fringe.
+You will look and feel like a shooting star yourself.

 Every woman needs a modern day crown.
 The Annie Beaded Headband features shining rows of glass pearls and sparkling beadwork.